selaky/discourse-new-tab/README_EN.md

 Have you ever encountered these issues?

 - Used to opening topics in new tabs, but don't want to load and switch within the same page?
+- Don't want to wait for the post to load?
+Want to keep browsing the homepage and pre-load the next post while the previous one is loading?
 - Tired of manually holding Ctrl or middle-clicking links every time you browse forums?
 - Asked for a script that automatically opens links in new tabs, only to be told "it's not necessary"?
 - Tried other similar scripts, but they always felt off?